nicholasdille/container-slides/170_supply_chain_security/renovate/slides.md

 ## Monitoring

-XXX
+Nothing out-of-the-box

 ### Operations

-XXX filter log for errors / failures
+Filter log for errors / failures for...

+- Configuration errors
+- Permission issues
+- Rate limits

 ### Up-to-dateness

-XXX
+Failures will show in the log

 ### Security

-XXX SBOM
+Create and analyze SBOM

 ---